borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 ### draw()

-The function accepts a variable number of arguments, and in the context of quads, it allows to draw a specific portion of the image using the image, and then the quad
+The function accepts a variable number of arguments, and in the context of quads, it allows to draw a specific portion of the image using the image, and then the quad.

 ```lua
 love.graphics.draw(image, quad, x, y)
 ```

-## Setup quads
+## Utils

-_Utils.lua_ introduces a few utility function to work with quads.
+`Utils.lua` introduces a few functions to work with quads.

 ### GenerateQuads()